Rake-Pro/go-proxy-manager/FEATURES.md

   and the upstream `X-Forwarded-For`/`X-Real-IP` all compare.
-It sits alongside two deliberately separate tiers (`proxyProtocol.trustedCIDRs` at L4 and `forwardAuth.trustedProxies` for identity headers) and closes the documented mTLS-bypass footgun, since a `client-cert` `allowFrom` now has a trusted-proxy source it can declare without inventing a dummy identity provider.
+It sits alongside two deliberately separate tiers (`proxyProtocol.trustedCIDRs` at L4 and `forwardAuth.trustedProxies` for identity headers) and closes the documented mTLS-bypass, since a `client-cert` `allowFrom` now has a trusted-proxy source it can declare without inventing a dummy identity provider.
 - Backup / export / restore (shipped: gzip-tar export + validated restore +
   config revert, with History-view UI), rate limiting (shipped: per-host,